yuva-dev/project_alpha/README.md

 Example 1.
 LIVE nudge can inform the user to choose an alternate payment method when a particular payment method is experiencing high rates of failure.

 Example 2: LIVE nudge can also inform the user about a potential server overloads (which then impacts the probability of booking a succesful ticket) while booking during festive season.

+# Extra
+If you wish to contribute to this repository, please [create a new issue from here](https://github.com/yuva-dev/project_alpha/issues/new)